Individual vs Couples Therapy: Which One Works Best for Your Relationship?

 We are wired to co-regulate, to find our emotional balance in relationship.
 When we lose connection—either with ourselves or with each other—we suffer.

-Couples therapy at Easy Bay Relational Recovery works by restoring these layers of connection:
+Couples therapy at East Bay Relational Recovery works by restoring these layers of connection:

-In our work with couples, healing isn’t just about insight—“Oh, that’s why I do that!”
+In my work with couples, healing isn’t just about insight— “Oh, that’s why I do that!”

 It’s about relational recovery—helping you reclaim the authentic connection you were born for.

-And the best place to learn relational skills?
+And often, the most effective place to learn relational skills?

 In your real-life relationship, right in the room.